mwerezak/sphinx-lang/object_model.md

 `__class` - used by the default implementation of `__getattr` obtain the class object.

+`__mro` - used by the default implementation of `__getattr` to iteratively search parent classes.
+By default should use C3 Linearization.

 ### Class definition expressions

 Class definition expressions are just syntactic sugar, they are equivalent to: